 Microsoft Surface comes with a high-resolution display packing millions of pixels for delivering as clear as possible to the human eye.
 However, it also causes issues when you are using some software or old applications that don’t aware of display scaling.

-In order to fix display scaling problem, software developers need to rebuild their software to compatible with high DPI display.
+In order to fix the display scaling problem, software developers need to rebuild their software to be compatible with high DPI display.
 You can also fix this problem by adjusting your Surface’s display resolution and scaling to a viewable 100% display scaling.
 However, Windows 10 doesn’t include any 3:2 resolution options besides the default maximum resolution on your Surface (see image below).

 |Device Name||Native Resolution & Scaling||Resolution at 100% Scaling|

 |Surface Go||1800 x 1200 (150%)||1200 x 800 (100%)|

 |Surface Pro 3||2160 x 1440 (150%)||1440 x 960 (100%)|

 |Surface Pro 4-7||2736 x 1824 (200%)||1368 x 912 (100%)|

 |Surface Laptop 1-3||2256 x 1504 (150%)||1504 x 1002 (100%)|

 |Surface Book / Book 2 13"||3000 x 2000 (200%)||1500 x 1000 (100%)|

 |Surface Book 2 15"||3240 x 2160 (200%)||1620 x 1080 (100%)|